AdaCore/training_material/courses/rust_essentials/080_pattern_matching/04_destructuring_enums.rst

 - **Future-Proofing**

-  - If a new variant added later, the compiler identifies every :rust:`match` that needs updating
+  - If a new variant is added later, the compiler identifies every :rust:`match` that needs updating

 - **Pattern Enforcement**